OutSystems/UltimatePDF-ExternalLogic/README.md

 1. On another screen create a button to generate the PDF
 1. Call the Server Action `GeneratePDFToken`
 1. Call the Server Action `PrintToPDF_Advanced`
   * URL - url for the page to be generated.
-In this example, the screen created at _2._
+In this example, the screen was created at _2._
   * Environment - information of the environment where the browser will be launched.
 Can use the output of the Client Action `CurrEnvironment`
-  * PaperSize - Paper size mesures separated by _x_ (eg: "21.00x29.70").
+  * PaperSize - Paper size measures separated by _x_ (eg: "21.00x29.70").
 Can use the Static Entity `PaperSize` from `UltimatePDF`
   * MarginSize - Paper margin size separated by _x_ (eg: "2.50x3.00x2.50x3.00").
 Can use the Static Entity `MarginSize` from `UltimatePDF`
   * CollectLogs - If the execution of the external logic collects logs.
 If True, the output parameter LogsZipFile has the logs, it's empty otherwise.
   * Cookies - Cookie values to be used in the browser that will be launched.